rmoraes92/rest_endpoints/README.md

 # rest-endpoints

-library to help mapping ReST API endpoints
+A object oriented library that helps you map and organize your HTTP ReST API endpoint calls.

 ## Install